RaghavKhurana3105/Movie_Filter_Assistant/README.md

 ## imdb.py
 This is the "main" file that you will run via the CLI to see the resulting output to the CLI.

+## data folder
+The imdb_movies.csv file serves as the primary data source for the Command-Line Interface (CLI) application, enabling users to parse and retrieve movie information based on specified filters.
+Users can refine their search using the following criteria:

+- **Genre:** Filter movies by their genre(s).
+- **Actors:** Select films featuring specific actors.
+- **Release Year:** Choose movies released in a particular year.
+- **Total Revenue:** Filter films based on their box office earnings.

+Additionally, the CLI allows users to sort the filtered results in ascending or descending order based on the above parameters.
+Users can also specify the number of movies to display in the output list, tailoring the results to their preferences.

 ### Example inputs in CLI
 ```sh
 python imdb.py